chzchris/moodrecommend/README.md

 # Mood recommendation
-This is a music recommending system providing song recommendation based on different songs.
+Mood recommend is a music recommending system providing song recommendation based on different songs.
 This is a project of Gracenote hackathon 2015!